Skip to content

 Who can apply?

-Specialist advice is open to all farming and crofting businesses, provided that they are registered in Scotland Rural Payments and Services and hold a Business Reference Number (BRN) with IACS.
+Specialist advice is open to all farming and crofting businesses, provided that they are registered in Scotland Rural Payments and Services and hold a Business Reference Number (BRN) with Scottish Government Rural Payments and Inspections Division.

 Specialist advice is suitable for all types of farm and crofting businesses, regardless of experience and situation.
 As funding is only available for two options, many businesses like to make their choice after careful consideration or after having different types of advice like a carbon audit or an Integrated Land Management Plan, although this is not essential.
 Your plan will be tailored to your business.

-From April 2022, restrictions on the number of specialist advice reports a single business can undertake were reset.
-Farming and crofting businesses that have already completed two specialist advice reports can apply for the same level of support for a second time.
+From July 2024, restrictions on the number of specialist advice reports a single business can undertake were reset.
+Farming and crofting businesses that completed two specialist advice reports prior to the July 2024 are eligible to apply for the same level of support for a second time.

 How much funding is there?

-The Scottish Government will fund two specialist advice options per business, with up to £1,000 is available per specialist advice option.
-This total £2,000 in total.*
+The Scottish Government will fund two specialist advice options per business, with up to £1,600 available per specialist advice option.

 *Excluding VAT, (the business must pay the full VAT) except for businesses that are not registered for VAT and will not reclaim the VAT from HM Customs & Excise, in which case the grant will be based on the total cost including VAT.